erlendrr/domeneshop-ip/README.md

 # Edit your cron jobs
 crontab -e

-# Add this line (replace path with your actual binary path):
+# Update one specific host (recommended: one entry per host)
+* * * * * /path/to/domeneshop-ip --check-and-update --config '/Users/you/.config/domeneshop/auto_update/app.example.com__A.json'

+# Or update all saved hosts in one go
-* * * * * /path/to/domeneshop-ip --check-and-update
+* * * * * /path/to/domeneshop-ip --check-and-update --all
 ```

 The auto-update process:

 -   Fetches your current public IP address
 -   Compares it with the current DNS record
 -   Updates the DNS record **only** if the IP has changed
 -   Logs results for monitoring

+## Typical multi-host setup

+Repeat the interactive flow for each host you want to manage, e.g.:

+-   app.bedrockchain.com
+-   api.bedrockchain.com
+-   www.bedrockchain.com

+Enable auto-update when prompted each time.
+This creates separate config files under `~/.config/domeneshop/auto_update/` and the tool can create matching cron entries per host.
+You can also switch to a single `--all` cron entry if preferred.

 ## License